 Expectations were always high as all the boys were told we couldn’t get a driver’s license until we had achieved an Eagle Scout ranking.
 I did it by the time I turned 15.
 From there the focus turned to personal development through competitive athletics.
 Hard work led to good fortune as I was able to excel to the point where I was awarded a Division I Track and Field scholarship to the University of Montana.

 Although it was a good scholarship, it wasn’t quite enough to cover college costs, so I had to supplement that with a summertime job as a fishing guide for Glacier Raft Company near Glacier National Park.
 What a way to spend the summers!
 After a few years, I took that one step further and worked as a fishing guide for one of the world’s greatest adventure lodges in Southwest Alaska at Crystal Creek Lodge.
 Both of these employers still run those companies and would certainly provide a reference if you want one.
 Be careful, though, as they might try to sell you a fishing trip when you call.

 I continued training to take a shot at my lifelong dream of being an Olympian.
-I competed in the U.S. Olympic trials in 2004, and was blessed with yet another rich life experience, tinged only by an injury that took me out of the running.
-But since my financial career had begun in late 2002, the overlap of two challenging endeavors each took a little away from the other.
+I competed in the decathlon at the U.S. Olympic trials in 2004, and although I missed qualifying for the Olympics it was a great experience being part of such a talented pool of athletes.
+The goal was to initially be more competitive in 2008 but my financial career had begun in late 2002, and the overlap of two challenging endeavors each took a little away from the other.
 Post trials, it was time to move on and build my business.